demun/demun.github.io/docs/webpack/guides/shimming.md

 The [`script-loader`](/loaders/script-loader/) evaluates code in the global context, similar to inclusion via a `script` tag.
 In this mode, every normal library should work. `require`, `module`, etc. are undefined.

+!!! warning
-W> When using the `script-loader`, the module is added as a string to the bundle.
+    When using the `script-loader`, the module is added as a string to the bundle.
 It is not minimized by `webpack`, so use a minimized version.
 There is also no `devtool` support for libraries added by this loader.

 When there is no AMD/CommonJS version of the module and you want to include the `dist`, you can flag this module in [`noParse`](/configuration/module/#module-noparse).
 This will cause webpack to include the module without parsing it or resolving `require()` and `import` statements.
 This practice is also used to improve the build performance.

+!!! warning
-W> Any feature requiring the AST, like the `ProvidePlugin`, will not work.
+    Any feature requiring the AST, like the `ProvidePlugin`, will not work.

 Lastly, there are some modules that support multiple [module styles](/concepts/modules); e.g. a combination of AMD, CommonJS, and legacy.
 In most of these cases, they first check for `define` and then use some quirky code to export properties.
 In these cases, it could help to force the CommonJS path by setting `define=>false` via the [`imports-loader`](/loaders/imports-loader/).